Sarasota High School: Conversion into the Sarasota Art Museum

 After closing the building in 1996, the building was shuttered for many years and left neglected.
 There were rumors of toxic asbestos and public uproar always followed any attempt to demolish the building.
 In 2003, plans began to repurpose the building for use as an art museum.

-Initial plans for conversion into the Sarasota Museum of Art had been put on hold for a number of years, but the Sarasota Art Museum of Ringling College of Art and Design opened to the public on December 15, 2019.
+Initial plans for conversion into the Sarasota Art Museum had been put on hold for a number of years, but the Sarasota Art Museum of Ringling College of Art and Design opened to the public on December 15, 2019.

 Current campus

 The current campus, consisting of two buildings — a 60000 ft2 1926 Collegiate Gothic structure designed by M. Leo Elliott and a 20000 ft2 mid-century building by Paul Rudolph added in 1958-1959.
-The adaptive reuse project was led by Lawson Group Architects.

 Finally, in 1996, the school expanded to its current size of 85 acre, and classes began to move out of the old Sarasota High building.
+The adaptive reuse project by Lawson Group Architects transformed the building into the Ringling College Museum.

-Activities
+Architecture - Paul Rudolph Addition

-The school offers numerous clubs including: JROTC, Drama Guild, History Club, French Club, Spanish Club, American Sign Language Club, National Honor Society, Student Government, First Priority Christian Club, Lady Sailor Club, Ex Libris Book Club, La Sertoa, Mu Alpha Theta, Rho Kappa, and a Speech & Debate team.
+In 1958, American architect Paul Rudolph began to design a new Sarasota High School building to expand on the Collegiate Gothic building.
+To contrast the steel complex design that was just completed at Riverview High, Rudolph designed the new addition as a composition of folding concrete planes.
+He developed a system of horizontal plates and vertical piers to work well with the local Sarasota climate, which included providing natural ventilation to classrooms by placing them along an open-air axis.
+This design resulted in Rudolph receiving the prestigious Award of Merit from the American Institute of Architects Honor Awards Program in 1962.